 She is one of the few girls famous on Youtube.
 She has a great sense of humor in her videos.
 She loves, a lot, her two dogs and she is into Japanese culture.
 Another famous female French YouTuber is Andy with around 3,6M subscribers.
 She is talking about life, relationship, and girls.

+He used to be called Seb la Frite, but now his channel is named SEB.
 Like the previous French YouTubers, he talks about general topics.
 I enjoy watching his music reviews.
 It is thanks to him that the French singer Rilès became famous in France.
 He went to one of his concerts (at that time a small one) and, he enjoyed a lot his performance that night.
 He decided to talk to him to ask him to produce a video about him.
 After releasing the video, the career of the French rapper just skyrocketed.

 Beginning of 2020, he innovated on the internet with a documentary in Papua with a partnership with one of the most important French channels, TF1.
 The documentary was released first on television before being published on his channel.
 I would say that this format was a little revolution in the French YouTube universe.

-9 – Rémi Gaillard (Around 7M subscribers)
+- Rémi Gaillard

-Rémi Gaillard is probably the most famous French YouTuber abroad, the best publicity for the French culture.
+Rémi Gaillard is probably the most famous French YouTuber abroad, and the best publicity for French culture.
 The French YouTuber also started his YouTube career by doing hidden cameras by messing with people in the street and loved to piss off the police.
-For example, he drove a kart to do a race as the video game Mario Kart in his city from the south, Montpellier, he juggled with the ball and shot at a police car, he smoked in an elevator, and so on.
+For example, he drove a kart to do a race like the video game Mario Kart in his city from the south, Montpellier, he juggled with the ball and shot at a police car, he smoked in an elevator, and so on.

 Now he has reduced his production of hidden cameras and he is using his celebrity in France to denounce animal life conditions in the water parks or the dogs and cats that people abandon in the street in France.
 His famous slogan that you can see at the end of his videos “C’est en faisant n’importe quoi que l’on devient n’importe qui” means “By doing whatsoever you become anybody”.
 I have written a special article about him if you want to learn more about him: Meet Remi Gaillard: French YouTuber Activist and Entertainer.